Skip to main content

 Direction Variants

-For cases logical properties can’t handle (like translate-x), use ltr: and rtl: variants:
+For cases logical properties can’t handle (like translate-x), use the bare class as the LTR default and the rtl: variant as the override:

 html